Andrea Keller Quartet

-Andrea Keller Quartet is an Australian jazz quartet fronted by Andrea Keller.
+Andrea Keller Quartet are an Australian jazz quartet fronted by Andrea Keller.
 Originally formed in 1999 as a quintet they released their first album Thirteen Sketches in 2001.
 It won the ARIA Award for Best Jazz Album in 2002 (credited to Andrea Keller).
 They also received nominations for the same award in 2005 (Angels and Rascals), 2007 (Little Claps) and 2014 (Wave Rider).